Labh Janjua

+Biography

 Early life and education

-Janjua was born in a Sikh family.
+Janjua was born in a Jat Sikh family.
 He learned music by attending kirtans by his grandfather and he won several prizes for singing in school and college.
 He is an Alumnus of Mata Gujri College, Fatehgarh Sahib.

 He was born and brought up in village Majra, Khanna in the Ludhiana district of Punjab, India.
 He was a resident of both Mumbai and Khanna City, where he learned music under a well-known local teacher, late Jaswant Bhanwra.

 Career

 He first shot to fame in 1999, where he provided vocals for the song "Mundian To Bach Ke", which was produced by Panjabi MC and was a huge hit.
 His Bollywood break appeared in 2007, in the movie Hattrick.
-Since then he sang numerous songs in movies like Jai Ho, Dev.D, Singh Is Kinng, Garam Masala, Dhol, Krazzy 4 and Singh Is Bliing.
+Since then he sang numerous songs in movies like Partner, Dev.D, Singh Is Kinng, Garam Masala, Dhol, Krazzy 4 and Singh Is Bliing.

-Janjua was found dead at his residence in Bangur Nagar, Goregaon, Mumbai on 22 October 2015.